Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

 \subsection{Experiments on the Sen and Tursun Datasets}

-We further compare our proposed model with other HDR imaging methods in two challenging datasets, i.e., the Sen and Tursun datasets.
-Compared to the images in the Kalantari dataset, the LDR images in these two datasets were captured at different exposure settings, and the reference images are relatively dark.
-This makes the reconstruction of HDR images more challenging.
-Therefore, we used these two datasets to evaluate the generalization ability of different HDR models.
-Since these two datasets do not provide ground-truth images for quantitative comparison, we compare the performance of different HDR methods through visual results.
-For each dataset, we selected one image for visual comparison.
-The images generated by different HDR imaging methods are illustrated in Fig.\,\ref{vis_2}.
-For better comparison, two local regions marked by red and blue rectangles are cropped and then enlarged.
+In this experiment, we evaluated our proposed PFANet against other state-of-the-art HDR methods on two challenging datasets, i.e., the Sen and Tursun datasets.
+However, since these two datasets do not contain ground-truth images for quantitative comparison, we rely on visual results to compare the performance of different HDR imaging models.
+To ensure a fair comparison, we selected one image from each dataset and cropped two local regions marked by red and blue rectangles.
+These regions are then enlarged for better comparison, as shown in Fig.\,\ref{vis_2}.
 As observed, the HDR images generated by Sen and DeepHDR are noisy and contain unpleasant artifacts caused by object motion.
-Although AHDRNet and PSFNet can produce satisfactory results in Fig.\,\ref{vis_2}(a), severe ghosting artifacts can be easily observed in the underexposed regions which contain object motion, as shown in Fig.\,\ref{vis_2}(b).
-In addition, PSFNet cannot preserve the shape of objects, so the generated images lose details.
-This means that AHDRNet and PSFNet are sensitive to exposure conditions and suffer from poor generalization.
-Compared with these HDR methods, our method can effectively reduce ghosting artifacts caused by object motion and has a better ability to preserve structural information in the generated HDR images.
-Therefore, HDR images generated by our proposed model are much cleaner with rich, detailed information and fewer distortions, and have the best perceptual quality.
+Although AHDRNet and PSFNet are able to produce satisfactory results for the first dataset, severe ghosting artifacts are easily observed in underexposed regions containing object motion in the second dataset.
+Moreover, PSFNet fails to preserve object shapes, thus losing details.
+This implies that AHDRNet and PSFNet are vulnerable to changes in exposure conditions and have limited generalization capabilities.
+In contrast, our proposed model demonstrated excellent performance in reducing ghosting artifacts caused by object motion and preserving structural information in the generated HDR images.
+As a result, the HDR images generated by our model were cleaner, richer in detail, and less distorted, with the best perceptual quality.